team-haikubot/haikubot/README.md

 ### presentation notes
-pathing conditionals for syllable count
+1. pathing conditionals for syllable count
+2. infitite self-reply loop = RBHKB tweeting to itself
+3. comparing old database seeding to new